xAbhidhar/CreditCardFraudDetection/README.md

 This step involves data exploratation.
 #### Building the Neural Network
 #### Visualizing the Data with t-SNE.
 Used tensorflow for building the predictive model.
-After building the model for visualization and analysis used t-SNE to visualize the dataset in two dimensions.
+After building the model for visualization and analysis used t-SNE to visualize the dataset in two dimensions

 # Theory